nom-tam-fits/nom-tam-fits/src/site/markdown/intro.md

 	double[] dec  = (double[]) row[2];
 	double[] spectrum = (double[]) row[3];

 Here ra and dec will have length 1: they are scalars, but the library uses one element arrays to provide a mutable Object wrapper.
 The spectrum may have any length, perhaps 0 if there was no spectrum for this source.
 A user can read rows in any order.

 ## Lower level  reads.

 A user can get access to the special stream that is used to read the FITS information and then process the data at a lower level using the nom.tam libraries special I/O objects.
 This can be a bit more efficient for large datasets.

-E.g., suppose we want to get the average value of a 100,000x20,000 pixel image.
+Suppose we want to get the average value of a 100,000x20,000 pixel image.
 If the pixels are ints, that’s  an 8 GB file.
 We can do

     Fits f = new Fits(“bigimg.fits”);

     BasicHDU img = f.getHDU(0);

     if (img.getData().reset()) {
         int[] line = new int[100000];
         long sum   = 0;